zlpton/ZehuaLiu.github.io/_pages/about.md

 I now serve as the Editor-in-Chief Assistant of [IEEE Communications Surveys and Tutorials](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9739) (IEEE COMST).
 In 2021, the impact factor of IEEE COMST reached 33.84, which is the highest one in all IEEE journals/magazines.
 To further promote IEEE COMST, I am helping to run some social accounts, including Linkedin (@IEEE Communications Surveys And Tutorials), Twitter (@IEEECOMST), and WeChat Account (@IEEECOMST).
 Thanks for following!

 My current research interests include, but are not limited to, Semantic Communications, Integrated Sensing And Communications, AI, and Metaverse. **If you are interested in cooperating with me**, feel free to email me (hongyang001@e.ntu.edu.sg)!
-I am always happy to collaborate with smart minds ^_^!
+I am always happy to discuss with / learn from smart minds ^_^!

 News
 ======